 While buying a new car can be incredibly exciting, it’s no secret that it also requires a lot of paperwork.
 In addition to what you sign at the dealership, you’ll also need to make sure you’re properly insured before driving off the lot.
 In today’s blog, we answer your questions about transferring insurance from one car to another, new car insurance grace periods, new car insurance costs, and more.

 Yes.
 In 48 states insurance is required by law, and you won’t be able to drive your new or used car off the dealership lot without proof of Auto insurance coverage.
-In fact, if you’re leasing your car, many leaseholders require both comprehensive and collision insurance, with some requiring gap insurance as well.
+In fact, if you’re leasing your car or have a loan for your car, your loan or leaseholder may require both comprehensive and collision insurance, with some requiring gap insurance as well.

 That said, if you have Auto insurance coverage for a different car and plan on transferring insurance from one car to another, many insurance companies offer a new car insurance grace period.
 During that period, your current Auto insurance coverage automatically applies to your new car.